bulletmark/pacpush/README.md

 ### SSH KEY CONFIGURATION

-You need to set up root ssh access between your machines for `pacsync` to work.
-For security and convenience, it is best to use an ssh key otherwise you will have to answer the password prompt for every remote command executed by `pacsync`.
-The following procedure sets up the sudo environment so that remote root logins use your own cached personal ssh key.
-Your first need to set up your own personal ssh key pair of course see Google for that part.
+You need to set up root ssh access from your host machine to the remote machine[s] for `pacsync` to work.
+For security and convenience, it is essential to use an ssh key.
+The following procedure copies your personal public ssh key to the remote root account.
+Your first need to set up your own personal ssh key pair of course, see Google for that part.

 On all remote hosts where you want to `pacsync` to: